Quarterly Neurology Follow-Up

 What About the Vision?

 Our ophthalmologist had asked a scan of the optic nerve be included in the MRI done last February.
 The vision problems were getting worse, and no one was really sure where was the problem.
 Our neurologist told us to keep our August follow-up appointment with our ophthalmologist.
 We now know the vision problem is Nystagmus, SS related, and there are not any treatment options.
 His neurological exam shows a lesion in the PPRF.
 His eyes no longer track together when moving horizontally.
 One will move, and the other has to catch up.
 He also has trouble reading, judging distances and sees phantom images in his peripheral vision on occasion.
-A few folks in the Facebook group mention using prism lenses for their Diplopia is the medical term for double vision.
-Binocular d...
-More problem, but Gary hasn’t been troubled so far by Diplopia is the medical term for double vision.
-Binocular d...
-More.
+A few folks in the Facebook group mention using prism lenses for their Overview Diplopia, commonly known as double vision, happens ... problem, but Gary hasn’t been troubled so far by double vision.

 Born To Be Wild